gosuda/boxo-starter-kit/02-network/README.md

-# 02-network-bitswap: P2P Networking and Block Exchange
+# 02-network: P2P Networking using libp2p

+This module demonstrates the simplest possible P2P communication using libp2p:
+- A single custom protocol
+- Length-prefixed payload transmission
+- Receiving side computes a CID and delivers the message only when the requested CID arrives

+This is a pure networking demo.
+Bitswap, DHT, wantlists, sessions, and advanced strategies are not included.

 ## 🎯 Learning Objectives

 Through this module, you will learn:
-- **P2P networking** fundamentals and IPFS network architecture
+- **P2P networking** Create and configure a libp2p host
+- **Peer connections** Establish connections between peers using multiaddresses
-- **Bitswap protocol** for efficient block exchange between peers
+- **Custom protocols** Implement a simple protocol for data exchange
-- **Want-list** management and block request/response mechanisms
-- **DHT (Distributed Hash Table)** for peer discovery and content routing
-- **Network optimization** strategies for better performance
-- **Real-world deployment** considerations for production networks
+- **Message transmission** Send and receive length-prefixed messages

 ## 📋 Prerequisites